judahpaul16/gpt-home/README.md

 ---

 ## 🐳 Building the Docker Container
-Before you run the script to build the container you must first export your `OPENAI_API_KEY`.
-The first time you run it, it will take a while to install all the dependencies.
-The script is platform-agnostic and should work on any Linux system.
+Before you run the setup script to build the container you should first export your `OPENAI_API_KEY` to an environment variable.
+The setup script will use this to initialize the container with your OpenAI API key.

 ***Note: Executing `export` directly in the terminal does not persist after reboot.***
 ```bash